tHarvey303/synthesizer/docs/source/grids/grids.rst

     bpl-0.1,1.0,100-2.0,2.35

-If an IMF you need is missing please let us know.
+If an IMF you need is missing please let us know by raising a feature request through an `issue <https://github.com/flaresimulations/synthesizer/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=>`_.

 Photoionisation modelling
 -------------------------